OTO Melara 76 mm

 The OTO Melara 76 mm gun, marketed as the OTO 76/62 Gun Mount, is a naval autocannon built and designed by the Italian defence company OTO Melara.
 It is based on the OTO Melara 76/62C and evolved toward 76/62 SR and 76/62 Strales.

 The system is compact enough to be installed on relatively small warships.
 Its high rate of fire and the availability of several types of ammunition make it capable of short-range anti-missile point defence, anti-aircraft, anti-surface, and ground support.
 Ammunition includes armour-piercing, incendiary, directed fragmentation effects, and a guided round marketed as capable of destroying maneuvering anti-ship missiles.
 It can be installed in a stealth turret.

 The OTO Melara 76 mm has been widely exported, and is in use by sixty navies.
 It was favored over the French 100mm naval gun for the joint French/Italian project and FREMM frigate.

 The Super Rapid Gun Mount (SRGM) variant is being license-manufactured in India by Bharat Heavy Electricals Limited (BHEL) in its Haridwar plant in Uttarakhand, India since 1994.
 Multiple warships of the Indian Navy as well as the Indian Coast Guard has deployed SRGM as an anti-missile/anti-aircraft naval gun.
-BHEL has been manufacturing the upgraded SRGM variant incorporating the Strales system (with integrated director radar) and DART (guided projectile) and Vulcano (extended effecive range) ammunition.
+BHEL has been manufacturing the upgraded SRGM variant incorporating the Strales system (with integrated director radar) and DART (guided projectile) and Vulcano (extended effective range) ammunition.
 On 28 November 2023, BHEL received a contract worth ₹2956.89 crore to manufacture 16 upgraded SRGM guns for in-service as well as under construction ships at GRSE and MDL. is the first ship of the Indian Navy to feature OTO Melara Strales.

 On 27 September 2006 Iran announced it had started mass production of the Fajr-27, which is a reverse-engineered copy of the OTO Melara 76 mm Compact gun.